nhayward/book-light-editorial/pages/05.resources/04.articles/spirited-away-symbolism/item.md

 **Carly:** I think you hit the nail on the head.
 I got why the conflict needed to be resolved, but why does the main character take this one?
 He is so interesting and full of anxiety, what pushes him to take on this quest when he admittedly is the wrong person for the job?
 This story seems to have a lightness and humor to it, based on the word choices in the query, so as long as that is intentional, I think you nailed the tone really well.
 I love the comps as well and the way you used specifics in the comps.
 Other than that, I’ve got no notes!
 I really liked it.

-##### Next month, we will be watching the Marvel movie, _Shang-Chi and The Legend of The Ten Rings_.
+**Next month, we will be watching the Marvel movie, _Shang-Chi and The Legend of The Ten Rings_.
 We will also have another query or blurb critique.
-If you want your query featured on the podcast, you can find the details about how to do that on our website or Twitter page.
+If you want your query featured on the podcast, you can find the details about how to do that on our website or Twitter page**.

-##### You can also find our podcast on our website, storychatradio.com.
+!!!!!
+You can also find our podcast on our website, storychatradio.com.
 Or you can follow us on [Spotify](https://open.spotify.com/show/3o7zYGOeJMHfKFdCrhlILb?target=_blank), [Apple Podcasts](https://podcasts.apple.com/us/podcast/story-chat-radio/id1483688097?target=_blank), [Google Podcasts](https://podcasts.google.com/?feed=aHR0cHM6Ly9zdG9yeWNoYXRyYWRpby5saWJzeW4uY29tL3Jzcw&ep=14), or many other streaming services.
 While you’re there, please leave us a rating.
 You can support the show and get extra content at [patreon.com/storychatradio](https://www.patreon.com/storychatradio?target=_blank).
 You can also follow us on [Twitter](http://www.twitter.com/storychatradio?target=_blank) and [Instagram](http://www.instagram.com/storychatradio?target=_blank) @StoryChatRadio.